 Vegan Date Ball Recipes: Ways to Make Energy Bites (Coconut and Peanut Butter)

 There are countless ways to make vegan date balls.
-I’ve included two of my favourites today, chocolate coconut and peanut butter with jam!
+I’ve included two of my favorites today, chocolate coconut and peanut butter with jam!

 I always start making snack bites with dried dates because they add sweetness and are gooey which helps hold the balls together.
-Dates also provide exceptional nutritional value including fibre and potassium.
+Dates also provide exceptional nutritional value including fiber and potassium.

 Just use the base recipe (dates, oatmeal, almond flour) and use any additional ingredients that achieve the taste you want.
 Some great options for vegan date balls are:

 - Any type of nut or seed butter (cashew, almond, sunflower seed etc.) May require extra oatmeal to hold together if using a nut or seed butter that’s more liquid in texture

 - Any type of nuts or seeds.
 May want to chop up larger nuts before using; almonds, walnuts, pecans, chia seeds, hemp seeds, ground flax seed are my favorite!

 - Dried fruit (raisins, apricots, strawberries, ginger, pineapple, blueberries, cherries etc.)

 - Chocolate chips or cacao nibs